 We understand that things happen which may lead to a need to change your project.
 If you wish to make a change to your original project scope, you must consult with the Regional Incentives Officer to seek approval before making any changes.

 - For detailed design or construction of a stormwater treatment system it is highly recommended that you attach a MUSIC model to your application.

 - For any on ground works, you must attach a site map.

 Ensure that your budget is accurate and reflects the full cost of the project including the value of in-kind support.

 Provide as much detail as possible about the cost of each activity for your project including brief details about the activity.
 For example, consultancy fees for design, the area to be sprayed, number of plants or number of people involved, number of contractor hours, cubic metres of rock, underground tanks and excavation.
 Where appropriate, specify both the rate and quantity used to calculate the costs.

 Applicants must show in their budget their contribution amount in matching the funds requested in the form of cash or in-kind contributions.
-Applications that contribute an amount that is equal to the funds requested will be looked upon more favourably.
+Ongoing works, care and maintenance may be part of your in-kind contribution.
+Applications that contribute an amount that is equal to the funds requested (both cash and in-kind) will be looked upon more favourably.
 Co-contributions would come from you as the applicant but could come from another organisation or group as well.
 These should be detailed in separate lines of the budget, as shown the following examples:

 What information should I attach to my application?